Yegorich555/web-ui-pack/README.md

 #### UI doesn't recognize html tags like `<wup-popup />` etc

-> It's possible if you missed import or it was removed by optimizer of wepback etc. To fix this you need to force import at least once and don't forget to call `.$use()`
+> It's possible if you missed import or it was removed by optimizer of wepback etc. To fix this need to force import at least once and don't forget to call `.$use()`
 >
 > ```js
 > import { WUPSelectControl, WUPTextControl } from "web-ui-pack";
 >
 > WUPTextControl.$use(); // register element
 > WUPSelectControl.$use(); // register element
-> // or
-> WUPTextControl.$defaults.validateDebounceMs = 500;
-> WUPSelectControl.$defaults.validateDebounceMs = 500;
 > // etc.
 > ```